jisharajr/Bharatanatyam-Mudra-Dataset/README.md

 # Bharatanatyam-Mudra-Dataset
 The dataset contains 28,431 images of hand gestures or mudras of Bharatanatyam, an Indian classical dance form.
 These images were obtained from 15 volunteers in a studio enviornment.
 The dataset has 15,396 single hand gesture images and 13,035 double hand gesture images.
 All the images have been resized.
+If original sized images are required please contact Jisha Raj R,  jisharajr@gmail.com.
+The data was collected as a part of Ph.D work done under the guidance of Dr.Sunil T.T, Professor, College Of Engineering, Attingal, Thiruvananthapuram, Kerala, India.

 |  Single Hand Gestures (Asamyukta Hastas) | Number of images |